vahiwe/Building_a_Metrics_Dashboard_CloudNative_ND/README.md

 - Service uptime should be greater than 99.95%
 - HTTP status code should be 20X for more than 99.95% of requests
 - HTTP status code should be 50X or 40x for less than 0.05% of requests
+- HTTP request average response time should be less than 100ms.

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
 We will make a dashboard for this, but first write them down here.

+- Service uptime should be greater than 99.95%
+    - Using the prometheus `up` function we can track the uptime value of all containers.
+- HTTP status code should be 20X for more than 99.95% of requests
+    - The `flask_prometheus_exporter` provides us metrics from inside the flask applications.
+We can calculate the percentage of requests with 20x status code using the `flask_http_request_total` metric from the exporter.
+- HTTP status code should be 50X or 40x for less than 0.05% of requests
+    - The `flask_prometheus_exporter` provides us metrics from inside the flask applications.
+We can calculate the percentage of requests with 5xx or 4xx status code using the `flask_http_request_total` metric from the exporter.
+- HTTP request average response time should be less than 100ms.
+    - The `flask_prometheus_exporter` provides us metrics from inside the flask applications.
+We can calculate the the latency of requests using the `flask_http_request_duration_seconds_sum` and `flask_http_request_total` metrics from the exporter.
+- CPU usage should be less than 70%
+    - The node_exporter provides metrics for the containers in a cluster.
+The `container_cpu_user_seconds_total` metric can be used in tracking this in the cluster.
+- Memory usage should be less than 70%.
+    - The node_exporter provides metrics for the containers in a cluster.
+The `container_memory_usage_bytes` metric can be used in tracking this in the cluster.

 - Service uptime all applications should be greater than 99.95%
 - HTTP request average response time should be less than 100ms.